-From debate to stop motion animation, and from fashion design to dodgeball, Dwight offers Middle School students an extensive range of after-school classes and club choices, all designed to spark minds, bodies, and imaginations.
+From debate to anime, and from fashion design to dodgeball, Dwight offers Middle School students an extensive range of after-school classes and club choices, all designed to spark Middle School students have a wide range of after-school programs and club choices, from Mock Trials and cooking wars to yearbook and hip hop dance.
+All are designed to spark minds, bodies, and imaginations.

 Session length: Varies by activity, see program brochure